saranyadurairaju/Module4-Final-Assignment-Analysis/README.md

 ![PyCitySchools_Challenge](https://github.com/saranyadurairaju/Module4-Final-Assignment-Analysis/blob/main/PyCitySchools_Challenge.ipynb)

-Herewith we are comparing the Original value with the New value which we got with the 10th, 11th, & 12th students count of Thomas High School
+Herewith we are comparing the Original value with the New value which we got with the 10th, 11th, & 12th students count of Thomas High School. **And No change in any schools value after the score change.**

 #### The District Summary